-Our primary sources of cash have consisted of proceeds from securities offerings, our securitizations, repurchase agreements, principal and interest payments on our loan portfolio, and sales of properties held-for-sale.
-We anticipate that our primary sources of cash in the future will generally consist of payments of principal and interest we receive on our loan portfolio, proceeds on the sale of REO property held for sale and additional secured borrowings.
-Additionally, depending on market conditions, we expect that our primary financing sources will include securitizations, repurchase agreements and private and public equity and debt issuances in addition to transaction or asset specific funding arrangements and credit facilities (including term loans and revolving facilities).
+Our primary sources of cash have consisted of proceeds from our securities offerings, our secured borrowings, repurchase agreements, principal and interest payments on our loan portfolio, and sales of properties held-for-sale.
+Depending on market conditions, we expect that our primary financing sources will continue to include secured borrowings, repurchase agreements, and securities offerings in addition to transaction or asset specific funding arrangements and credit facilities (including term loans and revolving facilities).
 We expect that these sources of funds will be sufficient to meet our short-term and long-term liquidity needs.
-From time to time, we may invest with third parties and acquire interests in loans through investments in joint ventures.
+From time to time, we may invest with third parties and acquire interests in loans and other real estate assets through investments in joint ventures.